Soladev83/Anti-Distraction-AI/README.md

-# 🛡️Real-Time AI Anti-Distraction Assistant 🔥
+# 🛡️Real-Time AI Anti-Distraction Assistant (FocusGuard)

 FocusGuard is an intelligent, edge-computing productivity application designed to break the habit of digital distraction! 📱⚡ By continuously monitoring your webcam stream, the application tracks your facial positioning and physical smartphone proximity in real time.
 If a distraction is detected beyond a configurable grace period, the system triggers audible and visual alerts to snap you back to focus! 🧘‍♂️🔥